Ferrari 348 Challenge – One of the Original 59 348 Challenge Race Cars from 1993

 The very first race took place in late March 1993 at Monza closely followed by Magny Cours for the European competition.
-This car competed in the Italian series with Saverio Castellaneta in the driving seat and the season seemed to go very well finishing as runner up to Roberto Ragazzi.
+This car competed in the Italian series with Saverio Castellaneta in the driving seat and the season went very well, finishing as runner up to Roberto Ragazzi.
 Looking at the results it seems Saverio would have won the championship had he not been disqualified at Mugello, a race he won.

 The Ferrari Challenge went from strength to strength with new championships starting around the world.
 UK participants seemed to be fairly thin on the ground in these early years with only two drivers in the 1994 series one of them being Alain Li in this car.

 It’s thought the success of the UK Ferrari Owners Club Organised, Pirelli Maranello Ferrari Challenge was a sufficiently attractive racing opportunity that few drivers looked at the 348 Challenge series.
 After three seasons of Challenge racing this car went on to run for several more years in the UK based series.